MaFengWoXiaoZi/FDRFNet/README.md

 Please refer to the nnUNet documentation for detailed instructions on how to prepare the datasets and manage the training/testing pipelines.

 ---
+Our network and trainer are located in `nnunetv2/nets` and `nnunetv2/nnUNetTrainer` folders, respectively.

 ## Environment Configuration